weewx/weewx/docs/series_tags.md

 ```
 .json(order_by=['row'|'column'], time_series=['start'|'stop'|'both'], **kwargs)
 ```
 `order_by`: The returned JSON can either be organized by rows, or by columns.
-The default is `row`.
+The default is '`row`'.

 `time_series`: This option controls which series are emitted for time.
 Option `start` selects the start of each aggregation interval.
 Option `stop` selects the end of each interval.
 Option `both` causes both to be emitted.
+Default is '`both`'.

 `kwargs`: These are optional keyword arguments that are passed on to the Python `json.dumps()` call.
 [See the documentation for `json.dumps`](https://docs.python.org/3/library/json.html#basic-usage).